medusa-project/ideals/README.md

 proxy supplies an `X-Forwarded-Host` header that conveys the fully-qualified domain name (FQDN) via which the app was accessed.
-The `current_institution()` method of `ApplicationController` (and `ApplicationHelper`) returns the `Institution` model associated with this FQDN in order to scope the content (and customize some functionality) to a particular institution.
+The `current_institution()` method of `ApplicationController` (and `ApplicationHelper`) returns the `Institution` model associated with this host+port in order to scope the content, and customize the theme and some other functionality, to a particular institution.

-To get this working in development, first add a couple of institutions through the UI, giving them FQDNs of `ideals-ins1.local` and `ideals-ins2.local`.
+To get this working in development, first add a couple of institutions through the UI, giving them FQDNs of `ideals-ins1.local:3000` and `ideals-ins2.local:3000`.
 Then add these to `/etc/hosts`:

 ```
 127.0.0.1 ideals-ins1.local